Real-time radio-frequency spectrum analysis reveals a bug signal hiding within other signals.

 Radio-Frequency Spectrum Analysis – Vital to finding bugs

-Many eavesdropping devices transmit audio, video and data information via radio waves.
+Eavesdropping devices can transmit audio, video and data information via radio waves.
 Radio-Frequency Spectrum Analysis is the quickest way to detect their transmissions.
-Although only the most sensitive areas are designated for a full inspection, Radio-Frequency Spectrum Analysis can detect bugging devices anywhere within these immediate areas.
 Makes perfect sense.
 Our analysis takes place closer to the bug than the person receiving its transmissions.
 The signal has to pass by us first.
-The trick is to have the proper instrumentation to catch the signal.
+The trick is to have the proper instrumentation and analysis knowledge to catch the signal.

-Our refined search Radio-Frequency Spectrum Analysis protocol is used to discover these radio-frequency emissions.
-We comb the entire RF spectrum with custom designed, government-level surveillance receivers, and process these signals in real-time.
+Our protocol is detailed.
+We comb the entire radio frequency spectrum using custom designed, government-level surveillance receivers, and process these signals in real-time.
 Final result… even the most sophisticated audio / data / video transmissions by bugs are revealed.

-With our Portable Radio-Reconnaissance Spectrum Analysis™ receivers we easily handle the demands of travel security, too.
+We also have discreet Portable Radio-Reconnaissance Spectrum Analysis™ receivers to handle the demands of travel security in sensitive locations.

 Have a Question About TSCM?

 If you have any questions about the Spectrum Analysis or the TSCM consulting services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.

 If you think you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, go to our Emergency TSCM page.
 The procedural checklist there will tell you exactly what you need to do next.